Open: CA, FL, TX, NY +

 (About Project)

 Terra Dental NYC challenges the traditional aesthetic of dental clinics.
-Instead of bright lights and clinical finishes, the studio leans into warm tones, sculptural forms, and a calm, hospitality-inspired atmosphere.
-Our role was to introduce signage that feels like a natural extension of this environment rather than a typical dental office sign.
+Instead of bright lights and clinical finishes, the studio leans into warm tones, sculptural forms, and a hospitality-inspired atmosphere — a space where the design actively works to reduce patient anxiety before treatment begins.
+Our role was to design custom dental clinic signage that felt like a natural extension of this environment.
+Not a typical dental office sign.
+Something that belonged to a space this considered.

 Minimalist dental clinic lounge with arched mirror, sculptural furniture, and soft neutral interior design at Terra Dental NYC.